Zhuge Liang: Family background

-The earliest known ancestor of Zhuge Liang who bore the family name Zhuge was Zhuge Feng (諸葛豐), a Western Han dynasty official who served as Colonel-Director of Retainers (司隷校尉) under Emperor Yuan (48–33 BCE).
-Zhuge Liang's father,Zhuge Gui (諸葛珪), whose courtesy name was Jungong (君貢), served as an assistant official in Taishan Commandery (泰山郡; around present-day Tai'an, Shandong) during the late Eastern Han dynasty under Emperor Ling (168–189 CE).
+The earliest known ancestor of Zhuge Liang who bore the family name Zhuge was Zhuge Feng (諸葛豐), a Western Han dynasty official who served as Colonel-Director of Retainers (司隷校尉) under Emperor Yuan (48–33 BC).
+Zhuge Liang's father, Zhuge Gui (諸葛珪), whose courtesy name was Jungong (君貢), served as an assistant official in Taishan Commandery (around present-day Tai'an, Shandong) during the late Eastern Han dynasty under Emperor Ling (168–189 AD).

 Zhuge Liang had an elder brother, a younger brother, and two elder sisters.
-His elder brother was Zhuge Jin and his younger brother was Zhuge Jun (諸葛均).
+His elder brother was Zhuge Jin and his younger brother was Zhuge Jun.
 The elder of Zhuge Liang's two sisters married Kuai Qi (蒯祺), a nephew of Kuai Yue and Kuai Liang.
 While the younger one married Pang Shanmin (龐山民), a cousin of Pang Tong.